 Settings in the sync tab

-Smart Sync is a feature of the Dropbox desktop app that allows you to make files online-only so you can save hard drive space on your computer.
-Learn more about the Smart Sync feature.
+Using the online-only feature on the Dropbox desktop app helps you save hard drive space on your computer.
+Learn more about online-only files and folders.

 Selective sync is a feature in the Dropbox desktop app that allows you remove specific Dropbox folders from your hard drive so you can save space on your computer.
 Learn more about the selective sync feature.